TEG-Blue·Interactive tools on .com →

 Why Nervous System State Changes Everything

 Research across neuroscience, polyvagal theory, and trauma psychology converges on a critical finding: the nervous system state a person occupies fundamentally shapes their capacity for moral reasoning.
-This isn't a character flaw — it's biology.
+The nervous system state determines what moral reasoning is available.

 Connection